What is Depression?

 Anxiety disorders affect women twice as frequently as they do men.
 Studies have shown that people with depression often experience symptoms of an anxiety disorder and, if left untreated, can cause unnecessary suffering and impairment for both the individual and his/her family.

 There have been studies that show that autism and depression occur together with a higher probability in older children with an autism spectrum disorder.

 Stress and depression

 Stress creates alertness, provides motivation, and primes you to danger response.
 So, stress is good for you.
 However, too much stress or chronic stress can lead to major depressive disorders in susceptible individuals.

 Chronic stress leads to elevated levels of stress hormone (cortisol) and reduced levels of serotonin and other neurotransmitters in the brain, causing depression.
 When the stress response fails, it can lead to depression in susceptible people.

-What are diet recommendations for people with depression?
+Diet recommendations for people with depression

 Though there are no proven diet recommendations that help relieve depression or prevent relapse, there are a few meal plans that can be used to train your brain to feel better and happier.